castai/docs/docs/guides/mutating-admision-webhook.md

 - Bare pods without ReplicaSet Controller
 - Pods in "castai-pod-node-lifecycle" namespace
 - Pods with TopologySpreadConstraints with TopologyKey=Lifecycle
+- DaemonSets will get Spot Toleration by default, ensuring DaemonSet Pods could run on spot and on-demand nodes

 The CAST AI Mutating webhook pods write logs to stdOut.